jArumugam/BigFish/README.md

 Further, network abstraction allows the solution to be useful in a wide range of other applications

 ### Actionable questions
-The question(s) I address are the following:
+The questions I address are the following:
 1. **_Given taxi-ride demand predictions, can we suggest optimal pick-up locations for a taxi driver?_**
   - I want to consider a dynamic situation where the suggestion machine accounts for a variety of utility functions including aspects like competition (or supply) from other taxi drivers.